s-m-quadri/search-research/README.md

 ## Credits

-This project is contributed by @SuyashAtkane
+This project is contributed by https://github.com/SuyashAtkane

 ## License